chees-ea/chees-ea.github.io/index.md

 [Deep Learning for Organic Chemistry](https://cwolfbrandt.github.io/csk/)

-*Trained a model to correctly classify images of chemical structures*
+*A model trained to extract features (shapes, stereochemistry, spectral data) from custom GAN generated images of chemical structures, linked to a recurrent neural network to generate SMILES outputs.
+Model can predict information about both handwritten and computer-generated data.*

 [Predicting User Churn](https://cwolfbrandt.github.io/predicting_churn/)

-*Trained a model for predicting user retention of a ride-share service and provided recommendation for improving user retention*
+*Predicting user churn of a ride-share service and recommendations for improving user retention*

 [Modeling Diamond Prices](https://cwolfbrandt.github.io/diamond_dataset/)

-*Built a model and executable script that will predict prices of diamonds, given an input file with diamond features*
+*Predict prices of diamonds, given an input file with diamond features*

 ---